bjoshua/apt_mirror/README.md

 ###action create will

-* create the apt_mirror config file based on the included template, using attributes defined.
+* create the apt-mirror config file based on the included template, using attributes defined.
-* run apt_mirror to install the repo based on the config file named.
+* run apt-mirror as the user apt-mirror to install the repo based on the config file named.
 * symlink to a specified location to make the repo web accessable
-* schedule updates to the repo via cron.
+* schedule updates to the repo via the apt-mirror users crontab.

 ###action update will

-* execue apt_mirror with the specitied mirror names config file
+* execue apt-mirror as teh apt-mirror user with the specified mirror config file

 ###action delete will

 * remove the repo and all sub-dirs
 * remove the symlink into your web accessable directory.
 * remove the cron entry if a schedule was set
-* remove the apt_mirror config file created
+* remove the apt-mirror config file for the mirror specified

 ## Suggested Use Pattern